ARCLabUNO/arclabwebsite/content/authors/kobie/_index.md

   - Grad Students
 ---

 Addie Kobie is a Doctoral student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
-Her research interests include corrections, juvenile delinquency, and XX.
-XXXX.
+Her research interests include corrections and juvenile delinquency.